goldtreefrog/phonetic-spelling-api-capstone/README.md

 ## Working Prototype

-You can access a working prototype of the app once it has been developed.
-Check back for the link.
+You can access a working prototype of the app at (https://goldtreefrog.github.io/write-to-speak-api-capstone/)

 ## Functionality